 Authentication

-JWT bearer with rotating refresh tokens, ASP.NET Identity user store, lockout, email confirmation, and the auth-flow rate-limit policy.
+JWT bearer with rotating refresh tokens, ASP.NET Identity user store, lockout, email confirmation, per-device session tracking, and the auth-flow rate-limit policy.

 - 02/08